kaboomshebang/kbsb-demodash/docs/README.md

 make iamrole
 ```

-Copy the 12-digit id of the `Arn` role
-- set the value to the `arn` variable in `lambdas/todos/.make.docker`

 #### Create the Lambda function

 Before we can deploy the image/container we need to create the function.